AquaDraco/UnityStationWiki/How-to-play-the-game-from-source-[For-Newbies].md

 The unity loading screen appears with the logo and multicolored strands of fiber i guess.

 When it loads you're going to have two grid like screens on the left.
 The top one will say "scene" on the tab.
 The bottom one will say "game"
-Then on the right there's some menus that say things like "hierarchy" "project" and "inspector" I don't know what any of that **Christian Server** does.
+Then on the right theres some menus that say things like "hiearchy" "project" and "inspector" I don't know what any of that **Christian Server** does.
 It frankly doesn't matter if you're just trying to get in game.

-Under the bottom grid like screen that says "game" (I think it looks like it has a pac-man beside the word game).
+Under the bottom gridlike screen that says "game" (I think it looks like it has a packman beside the word game).
 There's a few sub menus.

 They are: